danpla/dpscreenocr/doc/manual.md

 "Run" and paste `%LOCALAPPDATA%\dpscreenocr\tesseract_5_data`.
 You can also paste this path to the folder address bar of File Explorer.

+If the "tesseract_5_data" folder does not exist in `%LOCALAPPDATA%\dpscreenocr` when you start dpScreenOCR, the program will copy it from the directory if the EXE file.

+#### Migrating from version 1.0

+When upgrading from version 1.0, the installer will automatically migrate languages from the old location, which was the "tessdata" folder in the directory of the EXE file.
+To be more specific, the contents of "tessdata" are copied to the "tesseract_5_data" folder in the directory of the EXE file, and then each user launching dpScreenOCR gets their own copy of "tesseract_5_data" in `%LOCALAPPDATA%\dpscreenocr`.

+For the ZIP version, you need
+to manually copy languages from "tessdata" to `%LOCALAPPDATA%\dpscreenocr\tesseract_5_data`.

 # Usage